Nic Petan

-Nicolas Petan (born March 22, 1995) is a Canadian professional ice hockey centre currently playing for HC Ambrì-Piotta of the National League (NL).
-Petan was selected by the Winnipeg Jets in the second round, 43rd overall, of the 2013 NHL Entry Draft.
+Nicolas Petan (born March 22, 1995) is a Canadian professional ice hockey centre who plays for the Shanghai Dragons of the Kontinental Hockey League.
+Petan was selected by the Winnipeg Jets in the second round, 43rd overall, of the 2013 NHL entry draft.

 Playing career

 Amateur

 As a youth, Petan played in the 2007 and 2008 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from North shore.

 Petan, who played in the Western Hockey League (WHL) beginning in the 2010–11 season with the Portland Winterhawks, was rewarded for his outstanding performance in the 2012–13 season by being named to the 2013 WHL West First All-Star Team.
 Petan led the WHL with 74 assists, and shared the overall points title with Brendan Leipsic, finishing with 120 points in 68 games.
 Petan scored 9 goals with 19 assists in 21 playoff games and was +13 with 16 penalty minutes.
 The Winterhawks reached the 2013 Memorial Cup championship game, losing 6–4 to the Halifax Mooseheads.
 Petan scored one goal and nine assists and was +1 in five Memorial Cup games.

 In the 2013–14 season, Petan had 35 goals and led the WHL with 78 assists, finishing +47 with 69 penalty minutes.
 Portland finished first in the U.S. Division and reached the WHL Finals for the fourth straight year.
 The Winterhawks lost to the eventual Memorial Cup champions, the Edmonton Oil Kings.
 Petan scored 7 goals with 21 assists and was +7, with 38 penalty minutes in 21 playoff games.

 In December 2013, Petan signed a three-year, entry-level contract with the Winnipeg Jets.
 In 2014–15, Petan returned to the Winterhawks for his final year of junior eligibility and finished with 89 points in the regular season and another 28 points in the playoffs.